 Simply make sure the music on your iPhone is backed up to your PC or laptop.
 Your Android device will be able to play them.
 One of the great things about Android is that your phone appears on your PC like a storage device or memory stick.
 Drag and drop music files on to it and Android will do the rest.
 This is the same for ripped CDs and music purchased from myriad stores, and you can purchase music on your Android device from whichever download or streaming store you choose - not just iTunes.

 You can also sign up for and use Google Music to transfer your files.

-Moving photos and videos from iPhone to Android
+How to move from iPhone to Android: Move photos and videos from iPhone to Android

 It's a similar story to that of moving music files, but with one significant difference.
 Back up your video and photo files from your iPhone to your PC and you can drag and drop them to your Android phone.
 Photos will be viewed in much the same way as on your iPhone.
 Videos you have ripped from DVDs or captured yourself will also play, although you may have to install a third-party media player app.

 But videos purchased from iTunes are unlikely to play nicely due to digital rights issues.

 Android is host to multiple video services, including Google Play Movies & TV, Netflix and BBC iPlayer.
 But Google's own media store is nowhere near as well packed as is iTunes in the UK at this stage.
 Check that your particular handset can install all these apps if you need them.